jashandeep-sohi/go.sohi.link/README.md

 # Why?

-Own your import paths.
-Avoid vendor (Github, Gitlab, etc) lock-in.
+- Own your import paths.
+- Avoid vendor lock-in (Github, Gitlab, etc).
-Do it without hosting anything (CF Workers ~ Serverless™) or paying anything (100K requests/day on Free tier).
+- Do it without managing any servers or paying anything (Cloudflare Workers are basically a version of Serverless™ w/ 100K requests/day on free tier).

 # How?